amatho/mupen64plus-input-gca/README.md

 ## Installing

-(Currently only available for Windows, although a Linux build will most likely work.)
+(Builds are currently regularly available for Windows, but are provided for macOS and Linux when I have a machine available.)

 **Note:** The plugin will only work for 64-bit Mupen64Plus.
 I have only tested it against [m64p](https://github.com/loganmc10/m64p).

 First, follow the first section of [this Dolphin guide](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/) for setting up your adapter (use Zadig if you are on Windows).

-Then download the plugin from [Releases](../../releases/latest) and put it in your Mupen64Plus folder, then select it from your Mupen64Plus frontend.
+Then download the plugin from [Releases](../../releases/latest) (Windows: .dll, macOS: .dylib, Linux: .so) and put it in your Mupen64Plus folder, then select it from your Mupen64Plus frontend.

 ## Usage